perhansson/daq/pix-dev/python/epix/README.md

 "Simple threshold": applies a threshold on all pixels.
 Typically 100ADC counts but can be configured.

-4. Take a dark run with beam
+Step 4.
+Take a dark run with beam
 Click "DAQ Control GUI".
 A new GUI should pop up.

 Click "Select dark file" and/or specify a full path to a new dark file name that you want to save the data to.